QPU Solvers: Minor-Embedding#

 Using a clique embedding can have a high cost for sparse graphs because chain lengths increase significantly for high numbers of variables.

-Example: Largest Chimera Cliques#
+Example: Largest Cliques on the Chimera Topology#

 The largest complete graph \(K_V\) that is a minor of a \(M\times N\times L\) Chimera graph has \(V=1+L\min(M,N)\) vertices.
 For example, 65 vertices is the theoretical maximum on a C16 Chimera graph (a \(16 {\rm x} 16\) matrix of 8-qubit unit cells for up to[2] \(2MNL=2 \times 16 \times 16 \times 4=2048\) qubits), which was the topology of the D‑Wave 2000Q system.